World Plants Logo

 "

 A European native that at maturity becomes quite a regal specimen with its broadly pyramidal-rounded form and branches that ascend to the ground; it is spectacular in bloom.
-It does produce the typical chestnut fruit which can be a litter problem and suffers from extensive leaf anthracnose, other than being unsightly at this stage it does little to damage the tree since it occurs late in the season.
+It does produce the typical chestnut fruit which can be a litter problem and suffers from extensive leaf anthracnose, other than being unsightly at this stage it does little to no damage the tree since it occurs late in the season.
 I grew up playing the game of conkers with the nuts from this species in Cornwall, England.

 Michael Pascoe, NDP., ODH., CLT., MSc.
 (Plant Conservation)